Protect yourself from the disappointment – and expense – of a cancelled escrow.

 Cancelled Escrow Protection

-We will perform a second home inspection for you if your first escrow cancels for any reason, $100 off the regular price.
-Just schedule your second inspection within 45 days of your first inspection.
+Essential-level inspection clients will receive a $25 discount on subsequent inspections.
+For Premium, Deluxe and Elite clients, we will perform a second home inspection for you if your first escrow cancels for any reason discounted $100 off the regular price of a single-family home inspection or $75 off the regular price of a condo or townhouse inspection.
+Just schedule your second inspection within 60 days of your first inspection.

 - Discount applies to inspections of equal or lesser value.

-- Only one Cancelled Escrow Protection discount per customer.
+- Only one Cancelled Escrow Protection discount per customer, per 12 month period.

-- Does not apply to verbal inspections, mold inspections, photography services, or re-inspections.
+- Does not apply to verbal inspections, mold inspections, or re-inspections.